sapcc/arc/website/source/docs/faq.html.markdown

 # Frequently Asked Questions

-## Q: Why is comming later?
+## Q: Why is there no FAQ available?

-Comming later
+It is comming later